danielgyu/Pubg-ETL-Pipeline/README.md

 - Airflow : for overall data orchestration
 - AWS Credentials : stored in Airflow Variable, for access to EMR and Reshift

-  Spark processing is done with step execution of EMR using IAAC.
-Therefore, the script for the step execution must be stored in S3.
-The filename is `etl_pubg.py`, change the file location in `emr_helpers.py`.
+  Spark processing is done with step execution of EMR using IaaC with boto3.
+Therefore, the script for the step execution must be stored in S3 to be called during cluster creation.
+The file which contains all the processing code is `etl_pubg.py`, so save the file in your own S3 arn and change the file location in `emr_helpers.py`.

-  After they're done, run the airflow dag(`capstone-pubg-etl`).
+  After these are ready, run the airflow dag(`capstone-pubg-etl`).

 ### Reminder
   During the execution of the DAG, it will take a while for the `check_emr_cluster` to run.
 That's because the specific task is waiting for the EMR step to be finished, which would take around 7~10 minutes.